coloursofnoise/get-azure-pipelines-artifact/README.md

 ### Build filters

-Builds can be filtered through the Azure API.
-The `filters` parameter can be included to specify any filters accepted by the API, which can be found [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/build/builds/list?view=azure-devops-rest-6.0#uri-parameters).
+The `reasonFilter` parameter can be added to filter by the reason for a build.

-When omitted, the default filters are `&statusFilter=completed&resultFilter=succeeded`.
+A list of accepted reasons can be found [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/build/builds/list?view=azure-devops-rest-6.0#buildreason).
+This parameter defaults to `all` if omitted.

 ### Strip prefix